jackmau/Exquis/README.md

 F0 00 21 7E 03 (keynum) (R) (G) (B) F7

 The keys are numbered from 0 at the lower left to 60 at the top right, running across the rows.
+The standard scale colours are 00 00 00 (blank), 38 1D 41, and 7F 5F 3F.

 Install Python from here:
 https://www.python.org/downloads/